martinohanlon/pydata-ams-24/README.md

 You can create a new _recommendations_ sandbox at [sandbox.neo4j.com](https://sandbox.neo4j.com).

-Update the recommendations dataset with embeddings and vector indexes by running the `cypher\update_graph.cypher` Cypher.
+Update the recommendations dataset with embeddings and vector indexes by running the `cypher\create_graph.cypher` Cypher script.

 ## OpenAI